Heyyassinesedjari/portfolio/README.md

 Desk Rejected :

 * [Computing the Vapnik Chervonenkis Dimension for Non-Discrete Settings](https://arxiv.org/abs/2308.10041)
-  * Supervised by Blumer Anselm, in wollaboration with Mouhajir Mohamed and Nechba Mohamed.
+  * Supervised by Blumer Anselm, in collaboration with Mouhajir Mohamed and Nechba Mohamed.
   * Submitted to [NeurIPS 2023](https://nips.cc/)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------